a letter from the Vice president of INTERNAL recruitment

 6. Will joining a sorority affect my grades?

 First-year students can not join a fraternity or sorority until their second semester.
-While some organizations hold their members to a higher standard, the Greek governing council minimum requirement includes completion of 12 Lehigh University credits and the maintenance of a 2.25 GPA for IFC fraternities, a 2.5 GPA for MGC organizations and a 2.3 GPA for Panhellenic sororities.
-As a whole, the average GPA of fraternity and sorority members is consistently higher than the non-Greek GPA.
+While some organizations hold their members to a higher standard, the Greek governing council minimum requirement includes completion of 12 Lehigh University credits and the maintenance of a 2.25 GPA for IFC fraternities, a 2.5 GPA for CGC organizations and a 2.4 GPA for Panhellenic sororities.
+As a whole, the average GPA of fraternity and sorority members is consistently higher than the average non-Greek GPA.

-We suggest you being the process by registering for Panhellenic Recruitment online.
+We suggest you get involved in the process by registering for Panhellenic Recruitment online.
+Additionally, attending informational and other events specifically about Greek life will be very helpful.
 Most of the sororities on campus have websites that can be accessed from Chapters link on this website.

 8. How long will I be a new member?